 - ¼ or ½ cup sugar - depends on the sweetness of the mangoes. so adjust accordingly.

-- 4-5 green cardamom crushed or ¼ tsp cardamom powder
+- 4 to 5 green cardamom crushed or ¼ teaspoon cardamom powder

-- 12-15 unsalted pistachois - blanched or soaked, peeled and sliced. keep some for garnishing
+- 12 to 15 unsalted pistachois - blanched or soaked, peeled and sliced. keep some for garnishing

-- 21/2 or 3 tbsp rice flour or 2 tbsp corn flour dissolved in 3 tbsp almond milk or regular milk
+- 2.5 or 3 tablespoon rice flour or 2 tablespoon corn flour dissolved in 3 tablespoon regular milk or almond milk

-- if using cow's milk then simmer on a low flame for about 15 to 18 mins.
+- If using dairy milk then simmer on a low flame for about 15 to 18 mins.